databrickslabs/ucx/docs/cluster_install.md

 ```shell
 vi ~/.databrickcfg
 ```
-and based on your cloud provider, add
+and based on your cloud provider, add these config sections to `~/.databrickscfg` with your Databricks account_id
 ```ini
 [AZUCX]
 host       = https://accounts.azuredatabricks.net